 - 1. Rent for Low Income Families - (a) Rent shall be determined by taking 30% of the tenant's adjusted annual income and dividing by twelve (12). - (b) The minimum amount of rent a participant shall have to pay is \$0. - (c) The maximum amount of rent a low-income family shall have to pay shall be 40% of HUD established Fair Market Rent (FMR) for Kitsap County.
-The maximum amount of rent for a low-income family occupying a rental unit identified as Project #44-05 shall be 35% of HUD established Fair Market Rent (FMR) for Kitsap County.

-2. Non-Low Income Families

-(a) The required monthly payment (rent of homebuyer payments under a lease purchase agreement) to be paid by a non-low-income family shall not be less than: (income of non-low-income family/income of family at 80% of median income) X (payment of c.
-Recertification d.
-Rental Program Requirements

-Updated 11.30.23 Updated 4.15.24 family at 80% of median income) but need not exceed HUD-determined Fair Market Rent value of the unit.
+The maximum amount of rent for a low-income family occupying a rental unit identified as Project #44-05 shall be 35% of HUD established Fair Market Rent (FMR) for Kitsap County. - 2.
+Non-Low Income Families - (a) The required monthly payment (rent of homebuyer payments under a lease purchase agreement) to be paid by a non-low-income family shall not be less than: (income of non-low-income family/income of family at 80% of median income) X (payment of family at 80% of median income) but need not exceed HUD-determined Fair Market Rent value of the unit.